DoctorVanGogh/MiningShaft/Readme.md

 Slate | 15 | 1 | -
 Marble | 14 | 1 | -
 Sandstone | 12 | 1 | -

-Those yields are about equal to the 'old' Core Driller results for steel, significantly better for any type of stone, and considerably worse for other materials.
-So if you need tons of Plasteel or Uranium - build some more drills.

 The generalized formula also allows inclusion of any custom mod-materials.